Compositing manager: Contrast with stacking window managers

 With a compositing manager, if a window stops repainting itself when requested by the window manager, its last repaint will remain displayed and the window might be dimmed.
 Often, the title changes to reflect the status of the window as unresponsive.
 A program may prevent its window from being moved or unmapped, but generally will not cause repainting problems.

 History

-One of the first systems with a compositing windowing system was the Commodore Amiga, released in 1985.
+The Commodore Amiga, released in 1985, was one of the first systems with a compositing windowing system.
 Applications could first request a region of memory outside the current display region for use as bitmap.
 The Amiga windowing system would then use a series of bit blits using the system's hardware blitter to build a composite of these applications' bitmaps - along with buttons and sliders - in display memory, without requiring these applications to redraw any of their bitmaps.